13 Incredible Benefits of Copper

 Prevents Premature Aging

 Copper is a strong antioxidant, which works in the presence of the antioxidant enzyme superoxide dismutase to safeguard the cell membranes from free radicals.
 Superoxide dismutase is one of the strongest antioxidants that work within the body in the fight against free radicals.
-Free radicals attack different organ systems but are specifically studied in terms of their effect on aging, including wrinkles, age spots, susceptibility to various types of cancer, macular degeneration, and kidney malfunctions.
+Free radicals attack different organ systems but are specifically studied in terms of their effect on aging, including wrinkles, age spots, susceptibility to macular degeneration, and kidney malfunctions.
 Having enough copper in your daily diet can keep you looking younger for longer!
 [11]

 Increases Energy Production